Sampling-Based Global Optimal Control and Estimation via Semidefinite Programming: Related Work

-\ac{SOS} and moment-hierarchy methods have been used for a variety of tasks in robotics.
-Within control, this includes region-of-attraction estimation~\cite{henrion2013convex}, control synthesis using funnel methods~\cite{tedrake2010lqr}, globally solving optimal control problems via linear programming (LP) formulations~\cite{lasserre2008nonlinear}, or inverse kinematics~\cite{giamou_convex_2022}.
-In estimation, Shor's relaxation or the moment hierarchy~\cite{lasserre} have received particular attention for problems such as robust estimation~\cite{yang_certifiably_2023}, rotation averaging~\cite{eriksson_rotation_2018}, or simultaneous localization and mapping~\cite{rosen_se-sync_2019,carlone_duality-based_2015}.
+\ac{SOS} and moment-hierarchy methods have been used for a variety of tasks in control and estimation.
+In control, this includes region-of-attraction estimation~\cite{henrion2013convex}, control synthesis using funnel methods~\cite{tedrake2010lqr}, globally optimal control~\cite{lasserre2008nonlinear,berthier2022infinite}, or inverse kinematics~\cite{giamou_convex_2022}.
+In estimation, problems like robust estimation~\cite{yang_certifiably_2023}, rotation averaging~\cite{eriksson_rotation_2018}, or simultaneous localization and mapping~\cite{rosen_se-sync_2019,carlone_duality-based_2015} can be solved to certifiable global optimality thanks to this framework.

-\kernelSOS~can be seen as a generalization of \ac{SOS} methods (and, by duality, moment hierarchy methods) beyond polynomial basis vectors.\footnote{Although an often overlooked fact is that the theory of \ac{SOS} is also not necessarily limited to polynomials~\cite{bach_exponential_2023}.} In particular, it extends naturally to infinite-dimensional basis vectors.
-While still in its early stages, it was already applied to optimal control problems~\cite{berthier2022infinite}, to learn value functions, using an LP formulation similar to that in~\cite{lasserre2008nonlinear}.
-Here, we explore a broader and still under-studied application of the \kernelSOS{} method in robotics: its potential to solve non-polynomial and black-box optimization problems.
+\kernelSOS~can be seen as a generalization of (polynomial) \ac{SOS} methods (and, by duality, moment hierarchy methods) for general feature vectors.
+In particular, it extends naturally to infinite-dimensional basis vectors.
+While still in its early stages, it was already applied to optimal control problems~\cite{berthier2022infinite}, to learn value functions, using a linear-programming formulation similar to that in~\cite{lasserre2008nonlinear}.
+Here, we explore a broader and still under-studied application of the \kernelSOS{} method in control and estimation: its potential to solve general non-polynomial and non-parametric optimization problems.